Exam Content Outline

 4. Inspect all areas of department for sanitary conditions

-5. Educate employees in safety and sanitation (e.g., master cleaning schedule)
+5. Educate employees in safety and sanitation (e.g., master cleaning schedule, PPE)

 6. Interpret OSHA regulations/guidelines (e.g., SDS, HAZCOM)